Sam-Max/Jackgram/README.md

 ## **Features**

-- Index files of public and private channel
+- **Index Telegram Channel Files**: Index video files from public and private Telegram channels.
-- API Rest with FastAPI
+- **FastAPI-Powered API**: Provides a robust and scalable REST API for accessing indexed data.
-- Auth token system.
+- **Authentication System**: Secure API access using token-based authentication.
-- Stream and download video files using an API endpoint
+- **Stream and Download Support**: Stream or download video files directly via API endpoints.
-- Database support with MongoDB
+- **MongoDB Integration**: Efficiently store and manage indexed data using MongoDB.
-- Tmdb API support
+- **TMDb API Integration**: Fetch metadata like titles, descriptions, and more from The Movie Database (TMDb).

 ## **Api Endpoints**